Teams, tales and tips – a guide to the local game

 The first Derby di Sicilia with Catania was played in 1936, shortly after Palermo had moved into their current home, then named after the surrounding area of La Favorita.

-The clubs have met over the course of some 30 seasons since, most recently in Serie A, though the riot of 2007 was so vicious it forced the authorities to suspend all games in Italy.
+The clubs met over the course of some 35 seasons since, most recently in Serie C, though the riot of 2007 was so vicious it forced the authorities to suspend all games in Italy.
+Since then, not only did US Città di Palermo cease to be in 2019 but, in 2021, Catania, too.

 Palermo’s Falcone e Borsellino Airport is 35km (22 miles) north-west of town at Punta Raisi.